tashmulla/musicproducer/README.md

 #### Front-end

-The front-end can be run from the `frontend` directory using `npm start`
+The front-end can be run from the `frontend` directory using `npm start`.
+The application will be available at `localhost:3000`.